Cole-Miller-IT/TowerDefense/README.md

 -Implement MessageGameMode
 -Create the HUD layer
--Create a spritesheet for the ground with roads
+-Create a spritesheet for the ground with roads -Create a spritesheet for units                             COMPLETED -Move hotkeys list to a txt file to save data -Implement entity Component system/overhaul existing OOP class structure
--Move hotkeys list to a txt file to save data
+ -Add texture rotation                                      COMPLETED -Implement Targeting system